hi-joy-nz/hi-joy-nz.github.io/SafeBot/Documentation.md

 **Parameters:**
 > user | The user to provide details about.
 Must be a user in the current server.

-> [!NOTE]
-> No personal information is provided, only information that is avaliable though either Discord's API or the user's profile page.

 *[Return to Table of Contents](https://hi-joy-nz.github.io/hi-joy-nz/SafeBot/Documentation#-table-of-contents)*